akashdhruv/Para-Physics/README.md

 <p align="justify"> <font size="4">

 Lid driven cavity is a traditional benchmark problem where the top wall is free slip and moves at a speed <i>U</i> and the remaining three walls are no slip.
-These conditions leading to interesting vortex patterns which depend on the Reynolds number.
-It is used here to validate the numerical results with reference data.
+These conditions lead to interesting vortex patterns which depend on the Reynolds number.
+This test case is used here to validate the numerical results with reference data.

 </font> </p>